Eczema: symptoms, causes & treatment

 What is eczema?

 Eczema is not a single disorder, but a collective name for various inflammatory conditions of the skin.
-These inflammations have various causes and can occur at any time in your life, from baby to adulthood.
-What all forms of eczema have in common is that they lead to inflamed, irritated skin that is often intensely itchy and looks red and damaged.
+These inflammations have a variety of causes and can occur at any time in your life, from baby to adulthood.
+What all forms have in common is that they lead to inflamed, irritated skin that is often intensely itchy, red and damaged.

-An important fact that reassures many people: eczema is not contagious.
-You can't transmit it to others through touch or proximity, nor can you contract it from someone else.
+An important fact: eczema is not contagious.
+You can't transmit it to others through touch, nor can you contract it from someone else.
 It is a reaction of your own skin to internal or external factors, in which the skin's immune system plays a role.

 The skin of people with eczema has an impaired barrier function.
 Imagine your skin as a wall that protects your body against external stimuli.
 In eczema, that wall is weakened: it has cracks and holes that lose moisture and make it easier for irritants to enter.
 This explains why people with eczema often have dry, sensitive skin that responds quickly to various stimuli.